 All the building blocks including variables, data types and literals etc is provided by the core language.

-The C++ Standard Library is giving a rich set of functions manipulating files, strings etc.
+The C++ Standard Library is provides rich set of functions manipulating files and strings.

-The Standard Template Library (STL) giving a rich set of methods manipulating data structures etc.
+The (STL) Standard Template Library provides a rich set of methods manipulating data structures.